RepleDEV/studyc/Notes/Math/Topics/Quadratics.md

 This quadratic ($x^2+10x+25$) has only **one solution**, and has a discriminant of **zero**.
 The **y-coordinate** of the vertex is **zero**, making it the only point in the curve where it touches the **x-axis**.
 ![[Pasted image 20230719195232.png]]
 And this one has **two solutions**, so the discriminant is **greater than zero**.
 See how the curve intersects the **x-axis** on two points.
+> [!info]
+> To not get things flipped when it comes to discriminants, just remember that in the **quadratic formula**, the **square root** of the discriminant is used, which means that if the discriminant is negative, the solution MUST NOT be a real value.
 ## Intersecting lines
 To find the tangent of a quadratic at $x = q$, the linear equation can be substituted for $y$, giving:
 $$